Quantifying resilience for distribution system customers with SALEDI: Comparing SALEDI with alternatives

-For approximating the bounded distribution of CMIp with $LNb$, Table~\ref{utilitydata} shows that utilities 1,2,3 have $\sqrt{1+({\rm RSE}_{{\rm LNb}})^2}$ at least an order of magnitude greater than $\sqrt{2}$, so that SPLEDI requires at least two orders of magnitude more large events than SALEDI for the same accuracy of estimates of the mean.
-Utility 4 requires more data by a factor of $(1+9^2)/2=41$, and utility 5 requires more data by a factor of $(1+2.7^2)/2=4$ for the same number of large events, $\overline{n}_{\rm large}$.
+For approximating the bounded distribution of CMIp with $LNb$, Table~\ref{utilitydata} shows that utilities 1,2,3 have $n_{{\rm large}LNb}^{\rm minSPL}$ two orders of magnitude greater than $n_{\rm large}^{\rm min}=200$, so that SPLEDI requires at least two orders of magnitude more large events than SALEDI for the same accuracy.
+Utility 4 requires more large events by a factor of $38$, and utility 5 requires more large events by a factor of $4$.